The Wishing Star is now Available to Buy

 - Read through each chapter and suggest edits where necessary.

-- Ensure that finalised chapters are passed on to the next author.
+- Ensure that finalised chapters were passed on to the next author.

-- Review the whole manuscript to check for anomalies, contradictions, etc. (Hopefully other NAWG committee members will double check the manuscript).
+- Review the whole manuscript to check for anomalies, contradictions, etc. (with assistance from other NAWG committee members).

-Contributing authors agree to make the commitment of writing one chapter of the book within the time-frame specified.
-Authors should aim as far as possible for consistency of style, language level and suitability of content for an 11—13 age range.
+Contributing authors agreed to make the commitment of writing one chapter of the book within the time-frame specified.
+Authors were to aim as far as possible for consistency of style, language level and suitability of content for an 11—13 age range.

-Each writing window will last a week (see the time line below).
-During that slot the author will read the previously written material then write his or her chapter, leaving time to send it to Steve for approval and carry out any rewrites if needed.
+Each writing window lasted a week (see the time line below).
+During that slot the author read the previously written material then wrote his or her chapter, leaving time to send it to Steve for approval and carry out any rewrites if needed.

-At a pinch, edits and rewrites on one chapter could continue while the next chapter is being written, but we would like to avoid this if possible.
+At a pinch, edits and rewrites on one chapter would continue while the next chapter was being written, but we liked to avoid this if possible.
 Editing two or more chapters simultaneously from different writers could make things very complicated!

-As chapters are written and "signed off" they will be sent out to all volunteer writers so that they can see how the book is shaping up and, as it were, have advance warning of how the story is developing as they prepare to begin their chapter.
+As chapters were written and "signed off" they were sent out to all volunteer writers so that they could see how the book was shaping up and, as it were, have advance warning of how the story was developing as they prepared to begin their chapter.

-If unforeseen circumstances mean that an author can't complete their chapter, please let Steve know as soon as possible so that he can contact the team of standby authors to find a replacement.
+If unforeseen circumstances meant that an author couldn't complete their chapter, they let Steve know as soon as possible so that he could contact the team of standby authors to find a replacement.